Red

 The view ahead after leaving the forest

-We drop our snowshoes and set off on foot.
-I like to
+We dropped our snowshoes and set off on foot.
+I like to stick my

-Shortly after dropping our snowshoes, we hit deep snow but it doesn't last long.
+Shortly after dropping our snowshoes, we hit deep snow but it didn't last long

 Scrambling on the ridge.
 Spray Lakes sets the background.

-Easy scrambling as we head to the summit.
+Easy scrambling as we headed to the summit

 82 J/14 Spray Lakes Reservoir